 Entering production in 1999, the Audi RS4 was the second model in Audi’s performance RS range after the original RS2.
 Now in its fourth generation, the Audi RS4 Avant, like other RS models, continues to capture the public imagination with its estate car practicality and sports car credentials.

-Its closest rivals include some of the best estate cars around such as the Mercedes-AMG c63 Estate, Porsche Panamera Estate and the BMW M3 (though the latter isn’t available in estate car form factor).
+Its closest rivals include some of the best estate cars around such as the Mercedes-AMG c63 Estate, Porsche Panamera Sport Turismo and the BMW M3 (though the latter isn’t available in estate car form factor).
 But even with just 2 real competitors in the supercar cum estate car niche, Audi hasn’t been able to let its guard down.

 The new RS4’s 2.9-litre twin-turbo V6 with eight speed tiptronic transmission gives this car some serious muscle compared to the standard Audi A4 Avant off which it is based.
 You’ll get from 0-62mph in just 4.1 seconds, with the car maxing out at 155mph (or 174mph, if you pay the extra).
 You won’t be able to push it that far in the real world of course, but the optional sports exhaust will create a little extra drama around town.
 That said, you might prefer the more raucous v8 engine of the Mercedes-AMG c63, which generally feels a little more fun to drive.